Do you struggle to get parents involved with Cub Scouts? Consider these 14 ways to get the parent volunteers you need.

 14 Ideas to Encourage Parents to Volunteer for Cub Scouts

 1. Explain the benefits of volunteering.
-The number one thing that we need to stress to parents is that they will get to interact with their children in a way that they wouldn't otherwise.
+The number one thing that we need to stress to new parents is that they have a great opportunity to interact with their children in a way that they wouldn't otherwise.

 A great (albeit a bit guilt-laden) appeal you can use with your parents is the Adding Machine Tape Demonstration.
 I like this because it drives home the point that we really don't have a lot of time with our kids before they're off to live their own lives.

 3. Ask personally.
 While talking to or emailing your entire pack is efficient, it's pretty easy for everyone to have the “someone else will volunteer” attitude.
-Personal appeals usually work better.
+Personal appeals and direct contact usually work better.

 Asking an individual to do a specific job makes it a lot harder for them to say no!
 Start with the pack approach, then talk to parents individually for any jobs that aren't filled yet.

 4. Start early.
-When the Scouts are Lions or Tigers, parents must attend with them, so use this opportunity to get them involved.
+When the younger Scouts are Lions or Tigers, they have an adult partner who must attend with them, so use this opportunity to get them involved.

 For example, ask a parent to lead the gathering activity for a particular meeting.
 When you first arrive, ask a parent to help you get everything set up.